johnoltman65/commerce_migrate/modules/csv_example/README.md

 Destination site configuration
 ------------------------------
-* Currently, only default products and default product variation types are imported.
-There is no setup required on the destination site, these are setup by default by the Commerce module.
+Before running the migrations configure the destination as follows.

+* Taxonomy
-* Taxonomy.
-The import will add terms for up to 3 existing vocabularies.
-The taxonomies are to be created before running the import.
+  * Create up to 3 vocabularies.
+* Attributes
-* Attributes.
-The import will add attribute values for up to 4 existing attribute.
-The attributes must be created before running the import.
+  * Create up to 4 attributes on the default product variation type.
+* Images
-* Images.
-The directory for files is
+  * The directory for files is
  <drupal_root>/sites/default/files/images.
 The files must be in this
  directory and the directory must be accessible to the web server.
 This path can be changed by changing the migration yml files.
+* Product and Product Variation Types
+  * Only default products and default product variation types are imported.
+To import other product and product variation types you must create the types before hand.

 Prepare migration yml file
 --------------------------